In October 2020 this new chapter replaced a previous chapter on Gang Activity.

-It is important that all agencies in Sheffield work to the same definitions of gangs and gang membership.
+It is important that all agencies in Sheffield work to a baseline definitions of gangs and gang membership.
 This is a key factor in raising concerns, making referrals and / or undertaking assessments.
 Careful consideration should be given to whom the word 'gang' or 'gang member' is applied.
 This is to avoid unnecessary stigmatisation and / or exaggerating the activities and behaviour of children and young people hanging around in peer groups within communities.
-It should be acknowledged that children and young people do like to congregate in groups and that this does not usually constitute a problem.

-Following a peer review provided through the Home Office Ending Gang and Youth Violence programme in 2012 the Sheffield gangs' strategy 2012 -2015 confirmed the definition to be adopted across the city for the purpose of identifying and defining a street gang:-
+Defining a gang is difficult, but following a peer review provided through the Home Office Ending Gang and Youth Violence programme in 2012 the following definition has been adopted

 "A relatively durable, predominantly street-based group of young people who: